rebeccafennelly/mealworm-repo/README.md

 - state-code-along
 - state-challenge

-### 8. SPA's adrouting in react (reach-router).
+### 8. SPA's and routing in react (reach-router).
 Branches:

 - routing-code-along
 - routing-challenge

-### 9. Calling external API's in React and sotring the returned data in state.
+### 9. Calling external API's in React and sorting the returned data in state.
 Branches:

 - api-call-code-along
 - api-call-challenge

-### 10. Impleenting unit testing in React with Jest & Enzyme.
+### 10. Implementing unit testing in React with Jest & Enzyme.
 Branches:

 - unit-testing-code-along
 - unit-testing-challenge